pwestman/pwestman.github.io/README.md

 client applications.
 He was also responsible for the strain gauge circuit used to gather weight data from the hive, as well as the design of the physical package of the Smart Hive hardware.
 Finally, Roberto contributed a significant portion of the code base for our mobile application.
-Yuri Sentsiv was responsible for the interface between our remote database and our mobile application, as well as designing and implementing the hardware system that, using temperature sensors, tracks the physical location of the bee cluster inside a hive.
-Further, Yuri was integral to the user interface design and usability testing of the mobile application, as well as the integration of the GPS system of target mobile devices.
+Yurii Sentsiv was responsible for the interface between our remote database and our mobile application, as well as designing and implementing the hardware system that, using temperature sensors, tracks the physical location of the bee cluster inside a hive.
+Further, Yurii was integral to the user interface design and usability testing of the mobile application, as well as the integration of the GPS system of target mobile devices.
 Paul Westman was responsible for developing the hardware and software for tracking a hive’s ingress and egress, thus